Community Assistance, Referral, and Education Service

 Poulsbo Fire CARES

 Fire CARES is the opens in a new windowPoulsbo Fire Department‘s Mobile Integrated Health Response Unit.
 Launched January 2021 as a partnership between the Poulsbo Fire Department, the City of Poulsbo, and Olympic Peninsula Community Clinic, CARES responds to individuals struggling with behavioral health issues and helps them navigate the situation—whether they need medical attention, mental health care, substance use disorder services, or other kinds of care.
 In 2022, the Program expanded to include a stronger emphasis on EMS prevention.
 The CARES firefighter works with a City Senior Specialist to help seniors, throughout North Kitsap, stay safe in their homes with less reliance on emergency services.

-Staffed by a firefighter/EMT trained in crisis intervention and a behavioral health professional, the CARES unit is a multidisciplinary team aiming to prevent crisis by being proactive in the field.
+Staffed by a firefighter/EMT trained in crisis intervention, a social worker, and a substance use disorder professional, the CARES unit is a multidisciplinary team aiming to prevent crisis by being proactive in the field.